queckezz/object-flatten/readme.md

 })
 ```

-Which returns you a flattened object like this:
+This returns you a flattened object:

 ```js
 {